TheShubham-K/Xmeme-live/README.md

 ```

 Note the `(env)` in front of the prompt.
 This indicates that this terminal
-session operates in a virtual environment set up by `virtualenv2`.
+session operates in a virtual environment set up by `venv`.

 make a .env file in the crio_xmeme project directory `(not in the root directory)` and save your ``SECRET_KEY`` in it in the following way :
 ```sh